 In all these experiments, people who had experienced anxiety or surprise were more likely to provide egocentric answers, or were slower taking the place of the other.
 In fact, they showed more selfish answers than those in which had been activated the feeling of anger, disgust or pride.

-In addition, researchers appreciated that the higher the level of anxiety was, the more difficult was to these people to assume the perspective of others.
+In addition, researchers appreciated that the higher the level of anxiety was the more difficult was for these people to assume the perspective of others.

 Why anxiety reduces our ability to be empathetic?

 One clue comes from the final experiments.
 In this case, it was discovered that people became more egocentrics when experienced a greater degree of uncertainty.
 In fact, while indignation or pride generates a strong sense of security, anxiety and surprise undermines our confidence because we don’t know what will happen in the immediate future.

 Obviously, when our bases reel and we feel unsafe, we tend to look back searching for certainty, we close in our feelings locked in our perspective to find something to grab.
 So it is not surprising that in times of crisis, when there’s extreme uncertainty, the positions of individuals become radicalized, despite empathy.